How to Write Bryn Mawr’s 2016-17 Essays

 Whatever experience you choose to write about, you should try to point out your response to being confronted with ideologies foreign to you.
 Moreover, a strong essay might include how exposure to a community challenged you, and more importantly, how you benefited from it.
 Then, explain how your thinking and approach to life has changed as a result of your interaction with the academic/social community.

-For example, an applicant may start by writing about how as a competitive person with high-reaching goals, she seek to take advantage of various opportunities at Bryn Mawr.
-She might then go on to explain how these goals relate to and tie in with the strong community so heavily elaborated on within the Honor Code.
+For example, an applicant may start by writing about how as a competitive person with high-reaching goals, she seeks to take advantage of various opportunities at Bryn Mawr College.
+She might then go on to explain how these goals relate to and tie in with the strong community so heavily elaborated in the Honor Code.
 For this example, a key component of this response might make note of the inherently competitive nature of such a tight-knit community, and how as a competitive person, such an environment gives her the perfect opportunity to better herself.

 This prompt gives you creative license in interpreting the principles set forth in the Honor Code and SGA Constitution, and how they relate to your ambitions at Bryn Mawr College.
 As always, you should take advantage of this creative freedom, as long as the goals you describe are within the scope of reason.
 It is important to strike a balance between being ambitious, and yet remaining grounded enough to be realistic about what college can offer a developing scholar.
 Be sure to share your essay with a reliable reader (or several!) before submitting it in order to get an idea of how effective your finished product is.